usedToBeTomas/teredoFix/README.md

-If you think i skipped some informations or you found an other solution not included here, you can create an issue or a pull request here on github and i'll try to implement it inside the teredoFix.bat, the ultimate goal is to create a general fix for every teredo/openNAT-related problem in the xbox app / microsoft multiplayer.
 # :open_book: INSTRUCTIONS
 - Disable any VPN software, disable firewall protection in thirdparty antiviruses, keep windows firewall on standard settings (check extras if you want to reset your windows firewall).
 - On this github page, on the top right, press the green button "Code" and than "Download zip" to download the fix script, unzip the folder.
-- Run teredoFix.bat, windows defender will show up, click on More informations and then Run (code is open-source so you can check that it is safe), when it asks "Do you want to allow this app to make changes to your device?" say yes, script will start.
+Run teredoFix.bat, windows defender will show up, click on More informations and then Run (code is open-source so you can check that it is safe), when it asks "Do you want to allow this app to make changes to your device?" say yes, script will start.
 - The new version of the script automatically checks the teredo status and helps you figure out what to do by giving you instruction.
+The ui helps you understand the status of your teredo connection, follow the suggestions of the script and enjoy :)
 <div align="center">
 <img src="https://github.com/usedToBeTomas/teredoFix/assets/85880657/730eb14a-1c55-4282-b34b-6c2bd14ebb2e" width=70% height=auto>
 </div>